bmeneg/Perl-Logo/README.md

 the years, being that two are most prominent:

 1. The onion, held by The Perl Foundation;
-2. The velociraptor.
+2. The velociraptor, created by [Sebastian Riedel](https://github.com/kraih/perl-raptor)

 Nevertheless, neither ideas experimented the same strength as the camel from [Programming Perl](https://www.oreilly.com/library/view/programming-perl-4th/9781449321451/) book (the "Camel book"); the camel still is, by far, the most used and known mascot on Perl ecosystem.
 With that, this guideline is about the current state of camel's usage permission and restriction, following Tim O'Reilly advice and words after different emails exchanged with him to better understand them.

 Another caveat to note is the complexity of the original camel image, which was used in a book cover with enough canva to draw a really detailed camel, really different from what is seen in the current days with small mobile screens,